syvanpera/tiniblog/content/posts/writing-a-snippet-manager-in-go.md

-There are quite a few snippet managers in the world already, but most of the best ones have a GUI and I was looking for something that I could use exclusively on the command line.
+There are quite a few snippet managers in the world already, but most of the best ones have a GUI and I was looking for something that I could use exclusively from the command line.

 I found a few command line ones too, like [Buku](https://github.com/jarun/Buku) and [Pet](https://github.com/knqyf263/pet), but none of them were quite what I was looking for.
 Buku is great for managing bookmarks and Pet for